Glavin001/resin-deluge/README.md

 ## Usage

 1. Fork this repository.
-2. Change your configuration in `transmission_settings.json` and customize `start.sh`.
+2. Change your Deluge configuration in `core.conf` and customize `start.sh`.
 3. Push your repository as a [Resin.io](https://resin.io/) application.

 ## Contributing / Development

-Run `./build.sh` to generate the `Dockerfile`, build, and then run the `resin-torrent-client` container.
+Run `./build.sh` to generate the `Dockerfile`, build, and then run the `resin-deluge` container.

 ## Disclaimer